eosnetworkfoundation/docs/docs/40_smart-contract-guides/92_read-only-queries.md

 ## Before you begin
 This tutorial requires the following:

-* The Antelope platform software, version 2.2. or greater, click on this link for instructions on [installing EOSIO](https://developers.eos.io/manuals/eos/v2.2/install/index)
+* The Antelope framework software, version 2.2. or greater, click on this link for instructions on [installing EOSIO](https://developers.eos.io/manuals/eos/v2.2/install/index)
 * The EOSIO.CDT (Contract Development Toolkit), version 1.9. or greater, click on this link for instructions on [installing the EOSIO.CDT](https://developers.eos.io/manuals/eos/v2.2/install/index)
 * Access to a running blockchain.
 Click on this link for instructions on [running a blockchain](01_before-you-begin/10_running-a-blockchain.md)
 * An Antelope account and access to the account keys.
 Click on this link for information on [Accounts and Permissions](01_before-you-begin/20_accounts-and-permissions.md)